laurengordonfahn/notebook/README.md

     3) For local hosting use
         App Domains: localhost
         site URL: http://localhost:5000/
-    4) For site use
+    4) For web use
         App Domains: notebookonline.herokuapp
         site Url: http://notebookonline.herokuapp.com/
-    4) Remember to change your App domain and site URL when deploying!
+    5) Remember to change your App domain and site URL when deploying!
+    6) The Facebook sign-in feature requires an API key that must be loaded into your local enviroment or the host server enviroment but can not be shared with your users.
+This secrete variable goes into the secrets.sh file you have made for your project.
+For this project the following code is used to represent the facebook APP_ID.

+    ```
+    export APP_ID="The number facebook assigns you in string format"

+    ```
+    Access this info in you code as shown in the server.py code using the os library

 ## Running the tests:
 1) create a database using postgres and source the database

 ```
     $ createdb notebooktest
     $ python test_model.py
 ```
 2) Run the unittests, Jasmine tests are under construction at this time

 ```
    $ python test_server.py
 ```